savermyas/docker-mendelson-as2/README.md

 Mendelson AS2 in the container
 ==============================

-This repo contains everything that you need to run Mendelson AS in Docker container.
+This repo contains everything that you need to run [Mendelson AS2](http://as2.mendelson-e-c.com) in Docker container.

 Requirements